harpooncorp/docs/docs/source/aws.rst

       Your browser does not support the video tag.
     </video>

-How to retrieve AWS IAM User Access keys (demo)
+How to retrieve AWS IAM User Access keys
 ------------------

 .. raw:: html